-- 1.51 Any Responsible Authority or other person may make relevant representations on applications for the grant or variation or minor variation of a premises licence or club premises certificate and request reviews of licences or certificates that have been granted. - 1.52 A representation will only be 'relevant' if it relates to the likely effect of the grant of the licence on the promotion of at least one of the four licensing objectives.
-In addition, the representation must not be frivolous or vexatious. - 1.53 The licensing authority is required under the Licensing Act 2003 (Hearings) Regulations 2005 to provide the applicant with copies of the relevant representations that have been made, including the name and address of the person who submitted it.
+- 1.51 Any Responsible Authority or "other person" may make relevant representations on applications for the grant or variation or minor variation of a premises licence or club premises certificate and request reviews of licences or certificates that have been granted. - 1.52 A representation will only be 'relevant' if it relates to the likely effect of the grant of the licence on the promotion of at least one of the four licensing objectives.
+In addition, in the case of a representation submitted by an "other person", the representation must not be frivolous or vexatious. - 1.53 The licensing authority is required under the Licensing Act 2003 (Hearings) Regulations 2005 to provide the applicant with copies of the relevant representations that have been made, including the name and address of the person who submitted it.
 Unless a person making a representation can satisfy the licensing authority that there are exceptional reasons as to why their name and address should not be made public (in which case some or all of their details may be withheld), these details will be released.
-Due to this other persons may wish to approach a responsible authority or ward councillor with their concerns. - 1.54 In all cases, applicants and those making representations that are genuinely aggrieved by a decision of the Licensing Committee are entitled to appeal to the Magistrates' Court against the decision of the committee. - 1.55 Where the Responsible Authorities or an other person does not raise any relevant representations about the application made to the Licensing Authority, the Licensing Authority will grant the premises licence or club premises certificate subject only to conditions that are consistent with the operating schedule and any mandatory conditions prescribed by the Licensing Act 2003.
+Due to this "other persons" may wish to approach a responsible authority or ward councillor with their concerns. - 1.54 In all cases, applicants and those making representations that are genuinely aggrieved by a decision of the Licensing Committee are entitled to appeal to the Magistrates' Court against the decision of the committee.

+1.55 Where the Responsible Authorities or an "other person" does not raise any relevant representations about the application made to the Licensing Authority, the Licensing Authority will grant the premises licence or club premises certificate subject only to conditions that are consistent with the operating schedule and any mandatory conditions prescribed by the Licensing Act 2003.